 - 1. You will need to submit a NoC form to us (using this template).
 Please contact the APC accreditation team for any assistance when completing the form. - 2.
 We will undertake a preliminary review of the NoC for completeness.
 If the NoC is incomplete or there is additional information required about the change, we will contact you to request this information. - 3.
 Our AC will determine the category of the advised change: material or minor. - If the change is deemed to be material, an AAT assessment of the program will take place.
 A fee applies for the consideration of a material change as outlined on our website under 'Fees'. - 5.
 Depending on the nature and category of the change, we will undertake an AAT assessment which may include a site visit. - 6.
 We will arrange an online interview between you and the AAT for the team to clarify any information in your submission. - 7.
 The AAT will then prepare a report for consideration by our AC.
 Should an AAT visit be required the costs are to be covered by the applying program. - 8.
-We will advise you of the AC/APC Board decision in writing.
-If the changes are approved and conditions and/or monitoring requirements are imposed on the program(s), the written notification will be via an Accreditation Outcome Notification (AON). - For proposed changes that include (but are not limited to) delivery of a program at a new location or with a new course code/qualification title, the proposed program cannot be delivered until the changes have been approved. - You will be able to advertise the program(s) in the new format while awaiting the outcome of your NoC submission.
-All promotional material must meet the requirements of the APC Accreditation Marketing Policy and be accompanied by the specific wording outlined in the policy advising that the program is seeking approval. - Please refer to the APC Accreditation Marketing Policy for specific wording requirements on promoting your accredited pharmacy program(s).
+We will advise you of the AC decision in writing.
+If the changes are approved and conditions and/or monitoring requirements are imposed on the program(s), the written notification will be via an Accreditation Outcome Notification (AON). - 9.
+We will provide the AC accreditation decision in writing to the PharmBA via an AON.
+For degree programs, PharmBA will then make a decision on the approval status of the program. - For proposed changes that include (but are not limited to) delivery of a program at a new location or with a new course code/qualification title, the proposed program cannot be delivered until it has been accredited by APC and approved by PharmBA. - You will be able to advertise the program(s) in the new format while awaiting the outcome of your NoC submission.
+All promotional material must meet the requirements of the APC Accreditation Marketing Policy and be accompanied by the specific wording outlined in the policy advising that the program is seeking approval.

+Please refer to the APC Accreditation Marketing Policy for specific wording requirements on promoting your accredited pharmacy program(s).